Create a Progress Review

 As the portfolio owner, you are in charge of whom (and when) you want to ask for a review.
 You can invite peers, teachers, coaches and externals (for example your internship assessor).
 You can also include yourself in the review, this way you can compare how you valuate your own progress with how your chosen reviewers valuate you.
 You can decide to only select ‘self-review’, with this option only you will valuate your progress.

 NOTE!
-Although you can invite any kind of role, the person you want to invite must have access to your entire portfolio.
-Check this guide here to see how to share your entire portfolio.
+Although you can invite any kind of role, the person you want to invite must have access to the collection, multiple collections or your entire portfolio.
+Based on the goals you have selected for the progress review, your visitors can be invited to the progress review.
+Check this guide here to see how to share your portfolio.

 How to create a new progress review request